Shackleton (2002 TV series): Plot

 The films tells the true story of explorer Sir Ernest Shackleton (Kenneth Branagh) and his 1914 Antarctic expedition on the ship Endurance.
 The story begins with him planning the expedition and finding sponsors, particularly Sir James Caird.
 Shackleton's goal is to drive dog sled teams from one side of Antarctica to the other, which would make Britain the first nation to undertake such a trans-continental journey.

 Once the expedition is underway, trouble arises due to thick sea ice and low temperatures.
 Endurance becomes trapped and eventually crushed by pack ice.
 Shackleton vows to find a way to rescue the men.
 He undertakes an epic journey across the ice, followed by 800 miles of the Southern Ocean and then an uncharted mountain range on South Georgia Island.
 He finds a whaling station from which rescue parties are sent to collect his entire shipwrecked crew.
-The otherwise failed expedition is made famous for every crew member surviving despite insurmountable odds.
+The otherwise failed expedition is made famous for every crew member surviving despite seemingly insurmountable odds.